Reimagining Thai-Chinese Flavors: Chef Pam’s Vision for Potong

 @gastrofilm

-At Potong, all our vegetables, garnishes, and meats are sourced from local small-scale producers.
-Chef Pam is dedicated to using only the finest ingredients, which sometimes presents unique challenges.
+At Potong, all vegetables, garnishes, and meats are sourced from local small-scale producers.
+Chef Pam is committed to using only the finest ingredients, which often presents unique challenges.

-For example, our duck is sourced from Cha Choeng Sao, as Chef Pam requires a specific size—2 kg only (about 42-45 days old) with a particular fat ratio.
-Initially, meeting these specifications posed some sourcing difficulties.
-However, after building long-term relationships with our suppliers, this issue has significantly improved.
+For instance, our duck is sourced from Cha Choeng Sao to meet Chef Pam’s exact specifications—2 kg in weight (about 42–45 days old) with a precise fat ratio.
+Initially, finding ducks that met these requirements was difficult.
+However, long-term relationships with suppliers have significantly improved this process.

-Our catfish comes from two carefully selected local fishermen in Chai Nat and Lopburi.
-These catfish are line-caught, following Pam's precise size requirements.
-Unlike farmed fish, our catfish are wild, living in specific rivers, and catching them requires particular expertise.
-This process results in fish with less fat and a gelatinous skin, meeting Pam’s standards.
-However, sourcing enough of these catfish is challenging due to their limited availability and higher cost.
-To meet our demand, we source from two locations.
+Our catfish is supplied by two carefully selected local fishermen in Chai Nat and Lopburi.
+These catfish are line-caught according to Pam's precise size requirements.
+Unlike farmed fish, they are wild and live in specific rivers, requiring expert techniques to catch.
+This results in fish with less fat and a gelatinous skin that meets Pam’s standards.
+Sourcing enough, however, remains challenging due to their limited availability and higher cost, necessitating the use of two locations to meet demand.

-Potong also collaborates with ISSARA Wine Estates, an artisanal winery that produces a maximum of 15,000 bottles per year across all their products.
-For our wine collaboration, they select 2,000 of their best bottles from their top grapes.
+Potong also partners with ISSARA Wine Estates, an artisanal winery producing a maximum of 15,000 bottles per year across all products.
+For our exclusive collaboration, they reserve 2,000 of their finest bottles from their top grapes.
 "Since we are the only ones with this selection, we sometimes sell more than 2,000 bottles by the end of the year.
 Therefore, we need to manage the quantity wisely," explains Chef Pam.

 @gastrofilm

-To understand "Progressive Thai-Chinese" cuisine, it’s important to look at its history and heritage, rooted in 400 years of Chinese immigration to Thailand.
-“Thai-Chinese” cuisine is not a new concept, and many restaurants serve it traditionally.
-However, we were among the first to revive and innovate "progressive Thai-Chinese cuisine."
+To understand 'Progressive Thai-Chinese' cuisine, it’s essential to explore its history and heritage, shaped by 400 years of Chinese immigration to Thailand.
+While 'Thai-Chinese' cuisine is not a new concept, with many restaurants preserving its traditional forms, we were among the first to innovate and redefine it as 'progressive Thai-Chinese cuisine.'

-While I don’t typically distinguish between male and female chefs, the numbers show fewer women in the industry.
-In Asia, good home cooking is often associated with mothers, while professional cooking is often linked to male chefs.
-This disparity is influenced by various factors, such as childbirth and household responsibilities.
-Women are underrepresented and have fewer opportunities in the industry, but I’m optimistic this will change.
-I’m happy to be part of the wave of changes promoting greater opportunities for women in the culinary world.
+While I don’t typically distinguish between male and female chefs, the numbers reveal that women are underrepresented in the industry.
+In Asia, good home cooking is often associated with mothers, while professional cooking tends to be linked to male chefs.
+This disparity is influenced by various factors, including childbirth and household responsibilities, which limit opportunities for women.
+Despite this, I’m optimistic about the future and proud to be part of the movement promoting greater opportunities for women in the culinary world.

-My involvement with the AWC (Asia Women’s Center) began with a small fundraising event we organized at POTONG during its first year of operation.
-I was deeply moved to learn that 6,000 THB could significantly impact the life of a female student living in rural Thailand.
-This realization motivated me to contribute more meaningfully to this cause.
-It took about a year to develop the project, and I am now fully committed to supporting young female chefs and promoting gender equality in the culinary industry.
+My involvement with the Asia Women’s Center (AWC) began with a small fundraising event we hosted at POTONG during its first year of operation.
+I was profoundly moved to learn that 6,000 THB could significantly impact the life of a female student living in rural Thailand.
+This realization inspired me to contribute more meaningfully to the cause.
+It took about a year to develop the project, and I am now fully committed to supporting young female chefs and advancing gender equality in the culinary industry.

-To this end, I founded the **WFW (Women for Women) Scholarship & Internship Program** in collaboration with AWC Thailand, a non-profit organization.
-This program provides financial assistance to young women in rural Thailand who are passionate about pursuing careers in the culinary arts.
+To this end, I founded the WFW (Women for Women) Scholarship & Internship Program in collaboration with AWC Thailand, a non-profit organization.
+The program provides financial assistance to young women in rural Thailand who aspire to pursue careers in the culinary arts.

-Although my role in the industry might be small, I believe that if each of us starts making these small changes, collectively, we can create a significant and positive impact, helping to shape the industry for the better.
+Although my role in the industry might seem small, I believe that if each of us makes incremental changes, together we can create a significant and lasting impact, transforming the industry for the better.

-Recently, I discussed expanding the WFW program overseas with Chef Vicky Lau, who holds two Michelin stars and was Asia’s Best Female Chef in 2015.
-We aim to launch the expanded program on January 28, 2024.
+Recently, I discussed expanding the WFW program internationally with Chef Vicky Lau, a two-Michelin-starred chef and Asia’s Best Female Chef of 2015.
+We plan to launch the expanded program on January 28, 2024.

 Undoubtedly, the most talked-about dish at Potong is our main duck course, featuring roasted duck brain, duck leg with grilled eggplant, and house pickles.